vsespb/mt-aws-glacier/README.md

 Journal is a file in local filesystem, which contains list of all files, uploaded to Amazon Glacier.
 Strictly saying, this file contains a list of operations (list of records), performed with Amazon Glacier vault.
-Main operations are: file creation and file deletion.
+Main operations are: file creation, file deletion and file retrieval.

 Create operation records contains: *local filename* (relative to transfer root - `--dir`), file *size*, file last *modification time* (in 1 second resolution), file *TreeHash* (Amazon hashing algorithm, based on SHA256), file upload time, and Amazon Glacier *archive id*